Xylitol is a common sugar substitute. Is it really safe? Read further.

 We all know that GMO corn is cheap and easy to find.
 So, these manufacturers will definitely use it instead of the more expensive natural source.

 Xylitol will also result in “passive diffusion,” which will leave an unmetabolized part, which will later ferment.
 It will be a perfect place for bacteria to grow and spread, which can also result in a yeast problem.
 This is why using it usually result in gassy days and sometimes diarrhea.

 It Might Cause Dangers

 According to Natural News, a 1.65-gram of Xylitol killed a 100-gram rat.
 A typical Xylitol gum contains .7 to 1 gram of Xylitol.
 So, what’s more with xylitol as sugar alternative?

 Though there are no documented that it affects humans, there is also a poor tracking of hydrogenated foods in general.

-All in all, Xylitol is beneficial only on its definition.
+All in all, this is beneficial only to its definition.
 When humans touched it that’s the only time it poses potential damage to humans.
 Only for instances of sinus and ear infection, it’s good.
 Other than that, I don’t think so.